-Import a new Background Picture using the Wizard
+Start a New Landscape using the Wizard

 Click this option to open the Picture Import Wizard and import a new background picture.

 View Online Tutorials at IdeaSpectrum.com

 Click this option to view online tutorials for Realtime Landscaping Photo.
 This is a great way to continue learning how to use the software.